 Federal statistics play a key role in a broad range of public policy, business, and individual decisions.
 Federal statistical surveys and compilations of administrative data are extensive undertakings that involve the collection of detailed information, often from large numbers of entities.

 The principal functions of Federal statistical organizations generally include the compilation, analysis, and the dissemination of information, although the actual mix of functions varies by organization.
-Federal statistical organizations seek to maintain their independence in the production of their statistics; the confidentiality of information provided by respondents; and high quality standards.
+Federal statistical organizations seek to maintain Start Printed Page 38468their independence in the production of their statistics; the confidentiality of information provided by respondents; and high quality standards.
 These features foster credibility with data users and trust among data providers.
 The heads of the Nation's principal statistical agencies (ERS, NASS, BEA, Census, NCES, EIA, NCHS, BJS, BLS, and BTS) plus the heads of the statistical units in the IRS, NSF, and SSA, serve on the Interagency Council on Statistical Policy (ICSP) which is led by OMB.
 The ICSP coordinates statistical work across organizations, enables the exchange of information about organization programs and activities, and provides advice and counsel to OMB on statistical activities.

 High quality publicly available statistics from Federal statistical organizations are essential for the nation to advance the economic well-being and quality of life of its people.
 OMB guidelines for the quality, objectivity, utility, and integrity of information disseminated by Federal agencies are encompassed by the statistical organizations' requirements that the statistics produced must be accurate, timely, relevant, and accessible to data users.
 The statistics should also be reproducible, meaning that there is the capability to use the documented methods on the same data set to achieve a consistent result.